Coulomb drag between two strange metals: Einstein-Maxwell-Dilaton theory

 where $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar, respectively, and the energy-momentum tensor equals

-Finally, $F_{\mu\nu}=\partial_\mu A_\nu - \partial_\nu A_\mu$ is the field strength and $L$ is the AdS radius.
-In particular, as we are interested in a regime where the underling lattice structure of the cuprates does not play a role in the drag resistivity, the fields in Eq.~\eqref{eq:scalar} are a function of the radial coordinate $r$ only.
+In particular, we are looking at long-wavelength excitations in the nodal direction, neglecting possible anisotropy, so that the fields in Eq.~\eqref{eq:scalar} are a function of the radial coordinate $r$ only.
 This set of equations for $(g_{tt}=-1/g_{rr}, g_{xx}=g_{yy}, A_t, \phi)$ then support a fully analytical black-hole solution \cite{Gubser_2010}, with a non-zero temperature and entropy, and with $A_t(r)$ setting a non-zero density in the dual boundary theory through the radially conserved quantity $n\equiv \sqrt{-g(r)}~ e^{\phi(r)/\sqrt{3}} F^{rt}(r)$, $g(r)$ being the determinant of the metric.

-The dilaton field is such that the emergent low-energy theory is described by a semi-local quantum critical phase with both the dynamical critical exponent $z = \infty$ and the hyperscaling violation exponent $\theta = -\infty$ divergent but with a fixed ratio equal to $-1$.
-The dynamical exponent $z = \infty$ implies that at energies well below the Fermi energy, quantum critical correlations can only depend on momentum through the power of the frequency dependence, while $\theta/z = -1$ ensures that the entropy goes linearly to zero at zero temperature \cite{hartnoll2016holographic}.
-Ultimately, this scaling allows for the description of a quantum critical phase with a linear-in-$T$ resistivity \cite{Anantua2013} and an electron self-energy that is dominated by its frequency dependence as desired for a strange metal \cite{Gubser2012}.
+It is important to notice that the definition of the density given here is related to the density of the boundary field theory by the unknown dimensionless prefactor $N_G$ in the action in Eq.~\eqref{eq:dimless_background_action} that we set to unity, as explicitly shown in the appendix.
+This holds true for all operators and response functions so that, while with a `bottom-up' holographic computation we are able to study the qualitative response of the system, we cannot make a quantitative comparison between the holographic model and the response measured experimentally.
+However, as we argue in a later section, the introduction of screening effects allows us to fix this constant by matching the experimental plasma frequency, opening up the opportunity for a further, quantitative, test of holographic predictions.